RenqiChen/Genomic-Selection/README.md

 This repository contains the code for our IJCAI 2024 in the AI and Social Good track paper `An Embarrassingly Simple Approach to Enhance Transformer Performance in Genomic Selection for Crop Breeding`. [[Paper](https://arxiv.org/abs/2405.09585)]

+We will release our employed data as soon as possible.

 ![](fig/hikersgg.png)

 ## Environment